 PS - Still need to plan your Thanksgiving menu?
 Check out our Thanksgiving Headquarters page - full of essential turkey day planning tips, guides, and menus.

 We used a combination of carrots, corn, and peas in these photos, but this recipe is SERIOUSLY FORGIVING: it's a perfect meal for cleaning out your fridge!
-Use any veggies you like here (it's great with leftover green beans, creamed corn, or roasted broccoli thrown in!)
+Use any veggies you like here (it's great with leftover vegan green bean casserole, cauliflower creamed corn, or parmesan roasted broccoli thrown in!)

 Our Basic Order of Operations